david-a-krupp/3D-Microstat/README.md

 Next, mount the larger stepper motor to the main axis bracket using the appropriate screws and ensure it is securely fixed in place.
 Once both motors are mounted, connect the rotating arm to the main axis so that the two axes of rotation are perpendicular, allowing for true 3D rotation.
 Adjust any extensions or brackets if needed to minimize friction and wobble.

 After the mechanical structure is complete, begin wiring the electronics.
 Connect each stepper motor to its driver module according to the wiring diagram, double-checking the coil pairs to ensure correct rotation.
 Attach the driver modules to the Arduino Nano, making sure the power and ground connections are secure.
-Connect the LCD display with the I2C backpack to the designated SDA and SCL pins on the Arduino.
+Connect the LCD with the I2C backpack to the designated SDA and SCL pins on the Arduino.
 Install the push button on a separate small breadboard and attach it to the top of the controller case, in front of the LCD.
 Once the electronics assembly is complete, lower the breadboard with all connections into the case and close it with the lid on top.

 Once the wiring is complete, upload the Arduino code provided in this repository to the Nano.
 Power up the system and test.